-Different enzymes are used in the three cases.
+Different enzymes are used in the three case.

-The following sections discuss digestion of each type in more detail.86
+The following sections discuss digestion of each type in more detail.78

-9.5.1.
+8.5.1.
 Digestion of carbohydrates

 Carbohydrates are composed mainly of sucrose, lactose, long-chain starches and cellulose.
-Cellulose is not digestible and just passes through the body in the form of fibers of which nutritionists are so fond.
+Cellulose is not digestible and just passes through the body in the form of fibers that nutritionists are so fond of.